CASL/VERAview/README.md

 environment (Continuum's Miniconda2) is available [here](https://newton.ornl.gov/casl/VERAView-2.0b1-Windows-x86_64.exe).
 Note this 1.3 GB file includes everything you need.
-The installer does not require elevated privileges and will install by default in your home folder.
+The installer does not require elevated privileges and will install by default in a `VERAView` subfolder in your home folder.

+Note that with this option no other steps are required to install VERAView.
-After completing the installation, you can launch VERAView by executing (i.e., double-clicking in File Explorer or Windows Explorer) the file `vvconda.run.bat`.
+After completing the installation, you launch VERAView by executing (i.e., double-clicking in File Explorer or Windows Explorer) the file `vvconda.run.bat` in the `VERAView` folder.

+### Manual Install

-### Install Miniconda2
+#### Install Miniconda2

 For a manual install of the required Python environment, go to the Continuum Miniconda [download page](https://conda.io/miniconda.html) and click the